A Hodge-Tate decomposition with rigid analytic coefficients: Hodge--Tate spectral sequences

-We will need the following Lemma, that says that tilde-limits $Y \approx \varprojlim_i Y_i$ behave well under certain pullbacks. \begin{lemma} Let $S$ be an affinoid sousperfectoid space and let $Y \approx \varprojlim_{i\in I} Y_i$ be a tilde-limit of affinoid sousperfectoid spaces over $S$. \begin{enumerate} \item Let $X \rightarrow S$ be a standard-smooth morphism from an affinoid sousperfectoid space $X$.
+We will need the following lemma, which says that tilde-limits behave well under certain pullbacks. \begin{lemma} Let $S$ be a good affinoid adic space over $\Q_p$ and let $Y \approx \varprojlim_{i\in I} Y_i$ be a tilde-limit of good affinoid adic spaces over $S$. \begin{enumerate} \item Let $X \rightarrow S$ be a standard-smooth morphism from a good affinoid adic space $X$.
 Then we have a tilde-limit

 \item Let $U \rightarrow Y$ be a standard-étale morphism, arising via pullback from $U_{i_0} \rightarrow Y_{i_0}$ for some $i_0\in I $.
 Then if $U_i$ denotes the pullback of $U_{i_0}$ along $Y_i \rightarrow Y_{i_0}$ for $i\geq i_0$, we have